jhuguetn/xnat-modules/QAPdata-0.4/README.md

 #QAPdata

 ##Introduction
 [Quality Assessment Protocol](http://preprocessed-connectomes-project.org/quality-assessment-protocol/) (QAP) is a Python-based package for computing functional and anatomical MRI data quality measures.
-A

 QAPdata module models & structures QAP output measurements to custom XNAT data-types (ImageData assessments) for integrating them as an additional extension to XNAT.